LS-Manila/opencvcamerapreviewsample-melvincabatuan/README.md

 	}
 }
 ```
 Note: This file is subject to your own 'compileSdkVersion','buildToolsVersion','targetSdkVersion', etc.

-6. Go to 'File/Project Structure' and inside 'Modules' click 'app', then from the Tab pick 'Dependencies', click '+' to add new dependency, pick 'Module Dependency', and add 'library:opencv' dependency to your project, then click OK.
+* Go to 'File/Project Structure' and inside 'Modules' click 'app', then from the Tab pick 'Dependencies', click '+' to add new dependency, pick 'Module Dependency', and add 'library:opencv' dependency to your project, then click OK.

 ![alt tag](https://github.com/DeLaSalleUniversity-Manila/opencvcamerapreviewsample-melvincabatuan/blob/master/OpenCV_004.png)

+## Adding the Sample Project

-7. Go to 'OpenCV-android-sdk/samples', pick a sample project, e.x. 'tutorial-1-camerapreview'.
+1. Go to 'OpenCV-android-sdk/samples', pick a sample project, e.x. 'tutorial-1-camerapreview'.

-8. Delete the 'res' folder inside your own project app/src/main, then place the res folder from the samples inside your app/src/main folder.
+2. Delete the 'res' folder inside your own project app/src/main, then place the res folder from the samples inside your app/src/main folder.

-9. Delete the 'java' folder from app/src/main, then copy the 'src' folder from the samples in there.
+3. Delete the 'java' folder from app/src/main, then copy the 'src' folder from the samples in there.
 Rename the copied 'src' folder into 'java'.

-10. Replace the manifest inside your own project using the samples manifest.
+4. Replace the manifest inside your own project using the samples manifest.

 E.x.